tromgy/swagger-yaml-to-json-schema/README.md

 	Resolve $refs:        false
 	additionalProperties: false

-Does everything look good?  y
+Does everything look good (y)?  y
-Save these settings in ytoj.json?  y
+Save these settings in ytoj.json (y)? y
 ```

 If you answer yes to the last question this information will be saved in the configuration file called **ytoj.json**, so the next time the tool is run it can read it from there and will _not_ ask for it again.
 This way you can incorporate it in a build process.